A brief note on postmodernist philosophy

 “Intellectual impostures.”— That’s the name of a book by Alan Sokal and Jean Bricmont exposing the, well, intellectual impostures of postmodernists.
-I’ll probably never read it, since postmodernism is generally a waste of time, but there are excerpts on the internet.
+I don’t know if I’ll ever read it, since postmodernism is generally a waste of time, but there are excerpts on the internet.
 For example in this review of the book by Richard Dawkins:

 “The privileging of solid over fluid mechanics, and indeed the inability of science to deal with turbulent flow at all, she attributes to the association of fluidity with femininity.
 Whereas men have sex organs that protrude and become rigid, women have openings that leak menstrual blood and vaginal fluids....
 From this perspective it is no wonder that science has not been able to arrive at a successful model for turbulence.
 The problem of turbulent flow cannot be solved because the conceptions of fluids (and of women) have been formulated so as necessarily to leave unarticulated remainders.”